 - Total Calories: 1710

-Besides weight loss, following such a Mediterranean diet can also improve sleep quality.
+Besides weight loss, following such a Mediterranean diet may also improve sleep quality in older adults.
 Remember that poor sleep quality is associated with menopause (6).
-In addition, the diet can also reduce heart disease risk and improve your overall health (6).
+In addition, the diet may also reduce heart disease risk and improve your overall health (6).

 The Menopause Weight Loss Tips

-The other method that can help you lose menopause-related weight gain is exercise.
+The other method that can help you counter menopause-related weight gain is exercise.
 You need to move more if losing weight during menopause is one of your fitness goals.
 Remember that you lose muscle as you age.
-Loss of muscle has been linked to inefficient burning of calories (4).
+Loss of muscle has been reduced to inefficient burning of calories (4).
 So, if you want to torch more calories, focus on exercises that help you gain muscle.

 However, you need to consult with your doctor first about the idea of adding muscle-gaining exercise programs to your workout plan.
 Some exercises use bodyweight, and some require equipment or machines.

-Know the proper exercise to perform to lose menopause belly fat.
+Know the proper exercises to perform to lose menopause belly fat (hint – you have to lose fat all over to lose fat in any specific area).
 And again, remember that you have to be consistent if you want efficient results.

-Fitness experts recommend you get at least 150 minutes of moderate aerobic activity (4).
-If the exercise is vigorous, then reduce your timeline to 75 minutes per week.
-However, if you are doing strength training workouts, experts recommend performing such routines at least twice a day (4).
+Fitness experts recommend you get at least 150 minutes of moderate aerobic activity each week (4).
+If the exercise is vigorous, then you can reduce your timeline to 75 minutes per week.
+However, if you are doing strength training workouts, experts recommend performing such routines at least twice a week (4).

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!